Top 9 Valentine's Day marketing campaigns to get inspired

 - Pandora: Little Acts of Love

 - 1-800-Flowers: Galentine's Day

 - DoorDash: Mr. Cartoon

 - How to track your Valentine’s Day campaign?

 For some companies, the holiday season ends at New Year's.
 They pack away pumpkin candies, Christmas trees, Santa Clauses, breath in, breath out, and get back to normal everyday marketing.

 The closer it gets to February, 14th - another great commercialized holiday - the more they feel like they’re missing out.
 But for one reason or another, these brands can’t simply paint their stores pink, give out candies, or start selling jewellery out of nowhere.
 But should they?

 If you’ve always wanted to jump in on Valentine’s marketing bandwagon but weren’t sure how to do that, this post is for you.
-We've gathered 7 Valentine's Day marketing campaign from 2020 to show how you can benefit from this holiday without pivoting to pink and using banal and corny messages.
+We've gathered 7 Valentine's Day marketing campaigns from 2020 to show how you can benefit from this holiday without pivoting to pink and using banal and corny messages.